-$^{^{7}}$ Indeed, such a level of familiarity with the sub-culture being studied is quite rare (but not unknown) in sociological studies.
+$^{^{9}}$ Indeed, such a level of familiarity with the sub-culture being studied is quite rare (but not unknown) in sociological studies.

-8In particular, if the text explicitly states a motivation of a specific type (i.e., intellectual or instrumental), then I took it as expressing such values regardless of whether I would have motivated this specific paper using this type of motivation or a different one.
+10In particular, if the text explicitly states a motivation of a specific type (i.e., intellectual or instrumental), then I took it as expressing such values regardless of whether I would have motivated this specific paper using this type of motivation or a different one.
 Indeed, in some cases, I disagree with the text's choice of the motivational type.
 (In all these cases an instrumental motivation was dominant, whereas I would have highlighted an intellectual motivation.)

-are less reliable than the latter evaluations, I think that the latter evaluations are more relevant to the question of what values were held by the community at that time.
-This is because of two reasons: (1) papers published in this influential venue reinforce the values that are promoted (implicitly or explicitly) in them, and (2) the publication of a work in this venue is positively correlated with the popularity (i.e., social acceptability) of the values promoted in it.9
+The values understood rather than those meant.
+I decided not to try to speculate on the real motivations of the authors, but rather to evaluate what a typical (contemporary) TOC reader would have understood the motivation to be.
+In addition to my belief that the former speculations are less reliable than the latter evaluations, I think that the latter evaluations are more relevant to the question of what values were held by the community at that time.
+This is because of two reasons: (1) papers published in this influential venue reinforce the values that are promoted (implicitly or explicitly) in them, and (2) the publication of a work in this venue is positively correlated with the popularity (i.e., social acceptability) of the values promoted in it.11